yechanlee00/Flex-Spin-Ising-Machine/README.md

 ### 6.4 Clock Generation

-The testbench uses a 64 MHz clock.
+The testbench uses a 64 MHz clock as paper has performed.

 ```verilog
 localparam real CLK_PERIOD = 15.625;